Construction Supervision Services

 Once the layouts of construction points and grid lines have been completed, the excavation works begin.
 The excavation depth depends on the recommendation of the soil investigation report.
 But it is safe to say that the minimum excavation level for the footing to rest should stick to 1 meter below the gate level or the 0.00 level.

-Excavation works is a massive activity; therefore, proper caution should be observed during this stage.
+Excavation work is a massive activity; therefore, proper caution should be observed during this stage.
 Shoring support is recommended if the excavation and the neighbor’s existing structure exceed 1.20 meters from your proposed level are needed.

 4).
 Compacting & Laying of PCC